leiyu0210/LLM-for-Society/README.md

-# Awesome-LLM-for-Social-Science
+# LLM-for-Social-Science

-This repo aims to track research works in the emergent displine of using LLMs in social science.
+This repo aims to track research works in the emergent discipline of using Large Language Models (LLMs) in social science.
+The collection encompasses a diverse range of studies that intersect with fields such as Educational Psychology, focusing on learning processes and strategies; Family Psychology, highlighting the dynamics and developmental aspects within family systems; Social Psychology, examining the influence of society on individual behavior; Developmental Psychology, charting human growth and learning across the lifespan; Adult Education, which investigates learning principles and methodologies for adults; Parent-child Relations, exploring the intricate interactions and learning exchanges between parents and children; Positive Psychology, promoting well-being and positive development; Distance Education and E-Learning, delivering education through digital platforms; Early Childhood Education, focusing on the vital initial years of educational formation; and Social and Cultural Differences, analyzing the impact of societal and cultural variables on learning and social behavior.
+The intention is to curate a comprehensive resource that informs the application of LLMs to augment and understand the complexities of human behavior within these interconnected domains of the social sciences.
 In perticular, we listed the recent perspective of using LLM as a proxy for human subjects.
 The related researches and their experiment domains are summarized as a table below.

 We strongly encourage the researchers that want to promote their fantastic work to the LLM social science to make pull request to update their paper's information!